Kari Lane is a doctoral-level registered nurse. Her expertise is in geriatrics. She has a familial, hereditary, sensorineural hearing loss.

 Hearables cannot replace hearing aids, but do have a role in the marketplace.
 Hearables may be the first step towards amplification for some or may enhance the hearing aid's ability to help a person perceive sound.
 Some examples include

 - Made for iPhone hearing aids/devices

 How to Use Personal Listening Devices

 The key to any personal listening device is to be a good consumer.
-Make sure you have a trial period and/or a warranty so that you can return if you do not like it.
-Make your first purchase on the lower cost end and work your way up if you have to.
+Make sure you have a trial period and/or a warranty so that you can return it if you do not like it.
+Make your first purchase on the lower-cost end and work your way up if you have to.
 Personal listening devices are a "first" step towards a hearing aid.
 They amplify all noises and may or may not be helpful for you.
 A hearing aid can be programmed for your hearing loss and will be more specific.

 - The inner workings of your ear are damaged.
 A hearing aid or personal listening device does not fix that, it only helps it out by adding a louder sound environment.

 - You will have to work at wearing the devices and you will still need to work to understand speech well.